 Fortunately, the city has a great public library, located at 65 Bagot Street, where you can find amazing resources in French that can help you develop your language skills.
 In addition to useful course books, grammar books and interesting novels in French, the library offers a long list of excellent French movies you can borrow, such as Vivre Sa Vie, directed by Jean-Luc Godard, which explores the descent of a free-spirited girl named Nana who dreams of being a world-famous actress but who slowly starts to have more and more problems and Bande de Filles, which follows the story of a teenage girl who lives in suburban Paris and is about to have her whole life change after she joins a girl gang at school.
 However, to actually become a proficient French speaker in the city, watching French films and using course books on your own won’t get you very far.
 Instead, why don’t you start a language course?
 It’s the fastest way to become a fluent French speaker and also the most entertaining, especially if you decide to study at Listen & Learn.
 Here, you’ll find lessons that are completely tailored to your own interests and goals, so instead of enduring long boring lessons that make learning a language feel like a chore, you’ll be able to enjoy the learning process.
 So, what are you waiting for?
 Send us a quick inquiry and start the journey to become a French speaker now!

-These French Lessons are intended for people who really need to learn French to help make that difference in their work.
-For beginners, it will be useful to learn greetings and basic business etiquette, at higher levels reading and then writing become more important.
-Typical students include those involved in import/export, international negotiations and acquisitions, jobseekers in multinational companies where an additional language is required, and those working with international colleagues, academia and government.
-Even on our most basic lesson for Beginners, students should expect to end the lesson with basic Telephone French and e-mail French skills for communications as well as Survival French required for short visits to a country.
+These French lessons are driven towards people who have a requirement to learn French to bolster their work output.
+For novices, you will find it useful to learn basic greetings and business etiquette; and once you have become more proficient then reading and writing will come to the fore.
+Typical students include those concerned with import/export, those seeking work in multinational companies, international negotiations, and anyone working with international colleagues or administration.
+Even on our most rudimentary beginners lesson, students can expect to finish the lesson with decent telephone and e-mail French, as well as a good enough grip on the language for a short trip to the country.
 Inquire now about our French Courses or Take A Free French Level Test

-2 or more people can benefit studying French together as these French lessons are also offered to groups (Two-to-One French Lesson or Small Group In-Company French Lesson).
-Every student must have the same degree of knowledge of the language, the same business or language needs and the ability to study at the same time and place as everybody else.
-The booking has to be made for all students at the same time.
-Listen & Learn do not advocate group sessions of more than 6-8 people, though Taster French Lessons can be experienced by up to 12 people.
+Lessons in French are also accessible for 2 or more studying in tandem (Two-to-One French Lesson or Small Group In-Company French Lesson).
+All those involved must have around the same experience of the language, similar needs of areas of proficiency, and must be able to work at the same time and place.
+Bookings must be made for all students at the same time.
+Listen & Learn do not advise classes of more than 6-8 people, although In-Company Taster French sessions can be run with as many as 12 people.
 Inquire now about our French Courses or Take A Free French Level Test

 From our clients all over the world